cosmosking2050/API/1.3/CONTENTS/POSTBACKS/POSTBACK_SMS+MMS_MT.md

 [Back To The Top](#DocTop)<BR />
 <BR />
 <h3><a name="xHTML"><strong>MMS MT (xHTML)</strong></h3>
-<p><strong>Synopsis:</strong> In this method we deliver MMS as SMS link to the content, we send one Postback N101 notifying that we started to process the message.
-When we receive Delivery Report(DLR) for SMS, we generate Postback notification N202.</p>
+<p><strong>Synopsis:</strong> In this method we deliver the MMS as an SMS containing a link to the content.
+The subject of the MMS is included in the SMS message and in the content.
+We first send one Postback N101 notifying that we started to process the message.
+When we receive Delivery Report(DLR) for SMS, we generate Postback notification N202.
+Typically this delivery method is used when the mobile network operator does not suport MMS or the destination handset does not support the size of the content within the MMS. </p>
 <strong><p>These postbacks will contain the following nodes:</p></strong>
 CODE, ORIGIN<BR/>
 SENTAS &#8211; this node indicate if MMS was delivered as MMS (binary delivery) or SMS (xHTML).
 For xHTML delivery it will always be SMS<BR/>